-Rita O’Neill is a partner in the General Practice Group and has a broad-based practice that includes advising clients on mergers and acquisitions and securities offerings, and providing general corporate advice on disclosure and governance.
+Rita O’Neill is a partner in the General Practice Group and serves as co-head of the Global Private Equity Group.
+She has a broad-based practice that includes advising clients on mergers and acquisitions and securities offerings, and providing general corporate advice on disclosure and governance.
 She has advised clients in a wide range of industries, including apparel, financial institutions, healthcare and life sciences, semiconductors, telecommunications and transportation.

 Rankings and Recognitions

 - Named the 2017 Rising Star – Corporate at Euromoney’s Americas Women in Business Law Awards.

 - Named among the Daily Journal’s Top Women Lawyers of 2017.
 The list recognizes women lawyers in California who are at the top of their practice.